azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 3. Application Insight (AzSK-Contoso-IT-AppInsight) - AzSK-\<OrgName>-\<DepartmentName>-AppInsight.
 4. Monitoring dashboard (DevOpsKitMonitoring (DevOps Kit Monitoring Dashboard [Contoso-IT]))

-> **Note:** You must not have any other resources than created by setup command in Org policy resource group.
+> **Note:** You must not have any other resources than created by setup command in org policy resource group.

 It will also create a very basic 'customized' policy involving below files uploaded to the policy storage account.